 Roof issues: You’ll see slightly higher installation estimates for second-story roofs (or higher), ceramic/concrete tile roofs, slate and similar materials that make mounting the panels difficult.

 Where you live: Cost of living realities affect solar power system prices, just as they affect the price of all consumer goods.
 This representative chart gives you an idea of varying costs across the country.
-The current average cost is $3.01 per kW.
+The current average cost is $2.96 per watt.

-Is your roof suitable for solar panel installation?
+Is your roof suitable for PV solar panels installation?
 Let’s examine three factors that will determine whether your current roof is a good candidate for a solar power system:

 It wouldn’t make sense to paint a classic car without first replacing rusted-out panels, right?
 It’s similar with a roof.
 The warranty on most solar panel systems is 25 to 30 years.

-While panels can be removed to allow for re-roofing a home, that’s too expensive to be reasonable.
-It’s more cost-effective to install panels on a roof that will last the lifetime of the solar power system.
+While panels can be removed to allow for re-roofing a home, that’s often too expensive to be reasonable.
+It’s more cost-effective to install PV panels on a roof at the time of replacement.

 For existing roofs, consider solar panel installation on: